RSVP Online: How to Collect RSVPs for Any Event in 2026 (Free Guide)

 Wedding RSVP Wording Examples

 Your RSVP invitation should be warm but clear.
-Here are two styles:
+Here are examples for different tones:

-Formal: "We would be honored by your presence at our wedding celebration.
+Formal: "We would be honoured by your presence at our wedding celebration.
 Please respond by [date] using the link below."

 Casual: "We're getting married and we want you there!
 Let us know if you can make it by clicking below."